+ Profile + Job

 Why it’s Challenging to Babysit When the Parents are Home

-When a babysitter has to care for children in the parent’s presence, those three steps are super important.
-Parents might think that they’re helping when they step in and handle a behavior issue or give permission for something.
-After all, they’re the more experienced ones since it is their children.
+Parents might think that they’re helping when they step in and handle a behavior issue or give permission for something but it often doesn't help.

-This may leave you feeling disrespected or that your presence is not needed.
+And it may leave you feeling disrespected or that your presence is not needed.
 The parents did in fact interview and hire you.
 They obviously trusted you with their children, but now it would seem that they don’t.

-They might need help understanding that when the parents are interrupted they can’t work.
+The idea of their parents working from home could also be a foreign concept.
+The kids might need help understanding that when the parents are interrupted they can’t work.
 It can be a frustrating experience for all involved if these three things are not dealt with.

 How to Babysit When the Parents Are Home